 During evaluation, the rating activity considers the frequency, severity, and duration of psychiatric symptoms; the duration of remissions; and the veteran’s capacity for adjustment during those periods of remission.
 The rating should be assigned based on all evidence in the record relating to a veteran’s occupational and social impairment, but a rating cannot be assigned solely for a social impairment.
 The purpose of VA Disability Compensation Benefits is to compensate veterans for impairment in their earning capacity.
 It is important to emphasize exactly how a veteran’s PTSD symptoms have impaired their ability to work and maintain gainful employment.
 If a veteran is unable to work due to their PTSD, they can be eligible for Total Disability based on Individual Unemployability (TDIU).
 TDIU is an alternate way of getting a 100 percent disability rating if a veteran’s PTSD does not warrant a 100 percent schedular rating but they are still unable to obtain/maintain substantial gainful employment.

-V. Part Five: Eventually a veteran receives a rating decision from the VA which states whether their PTSD has been determined to be service-connected, and if so, the rating it got.
+Eventually a veteran receives a rating decision stating whether their PTSD has been deemed “service-connected,” and if so, the rating percentage given.
 The veteran may also be awarded or denied TDIU.
-Now the veteran needs to decide whether to appeal all or parts of the decision if they feel like they have not gotten the compensation they deserve.
+Now, the veteran needs to decide whether to appeal all or parts of the decision if they feel like they have not gotten the compensation they deserve.
 The veteran has one year from the date on the notice letter accompanying the rating decision to file a Notice of Disagreement (NOD).
-After the VA receives the NOD, it sends the veteran a Statement of the Case (SOC).
-Veterans have 60 days from the date on the notice letter accompanying the SOC to file VA Form 9, this is the formal appeal from the veteran to the Board of Veteran Affairs.

 For a denial of service connection, the veteran needs to determine where and what problem is with their claim.
 Is it the initial diagnosis of PTSD, the stressor, or the nexus?
 If the problem is the initial diagnosis, for instance, say the C&P examiner did not diagnosis the veteran with PTSD, the veteran should definitely seek another opinion from an expert in diagnosing PTSD.
 An independent medical examination (IME) is a valuable resource for veterans during the appeal process.
 IME’s should lay out the diagnosis of PTSD and the stressor, and include a nexus statement providing it is at least as likely as not the current diagnosis of PTSD is related to the stressor.
 The IME should use language directly from the regulations, like “gross impairment in thought processes or communication” or “near-continuous panic or depression affecting the ability to function independently, appropriately, and effectively” so the VA does not guess where the veteran belongs on the rating chart.
 The veteran should attempt to gather corroborative evidence of the stressor.
 This could be additional service records not part of the initial claim file, or lay statements from family and friends.
 Any additional information the veteran provides to a doctor conducting an IME and to the VA will help during the appeal process.